Best Down Jackets for Outdoor Adventures

 It combines 850-fill goose down with Coreloft synthetic fibers for more warmth and enhanced performance in variable conditions.

-The Down Composite Mapping™ used in the Cerium, essentially, means that synthetic insulation is strategically used in place of down in areas most vulnerable to moisture, including the hood, collar, underarms, and hemlines.
+The Down Composite Mapping™ used in the Cerium means that synthetic insulation is strategically used in place of down in areas vulnerable to moisture, including the hood, collar, underarms, and hemlines.
 This makes it an especially good pick for wet conditions.

-At just 1.9 oz., the Cerium SL has the lowest fill weight on our list, but it also has the highest quality down (850 fill power) and is the lightest model on our list at just 7.6 oz.
+The Cerium SL has the lowest fill weight on our list (1.9 oz), but it also has the highest quality down (850 fill power) and is the lightest model we tested at just 7.6 oz.

-However, all that lightness doesn’t equal durability, as it’s made with super lightweight Arato™ 7D nylon fabric.
-While this shell fabric’s DWR finish can shrug off light precipitation, it might not survive too many coming-togethers with branches or rocks.
+However, while the super lightweight Arato™ 7D , DWR-treated nylon fabric can shrug off light precipitation, it might not survive too many coming-togethers with branches or rocks.

 • PROs